apache/calcite/README.md

 JdbcSchema.create(optiqConnection, dataSource, rootSchema, "hr", "");
 ```

-and Optiq will execute the same query in JDBC.
+and Calcite will execute the same query in JDBC.
 To the application, the
 data and API are the same, but behind the scenes the implementation is
 very different.
-Optiq uses optimizer rules
+Calcite uses optimizer rules
 to push the <code>JOIN</code> and <code>GROUP BY</code> operations to
 the source database.

 In-memory and JDBC are just two familiar examples.
-Optiq can handle
+Calcite can handle
 any data source and data format.
 To add a data source, you need to
-write an adapter that tells Optiq
+write an adapter that tells Calcite
 what collections in the data source it should consider "tables".

 For more advanced integration, you can write optimizer
 rules.
-Optimizer rules allow Optiq to access data of a new format,
+Optimizer rules allow Calcite to access data of a new format,
 allow you to register new operators (such as a better join algorithm),
-and allow Optiq to optimize how queries are translated to
+and allow Calcite to optimize how queries are translated to
 operators.
-Optiq will combine your rules and operators with built-in
+Calcite will combine your rules and operators with built-in
 rules and operators, apply cost-based optimization, and generate an
 efficient plan.

 ### Non-JDBC access

-Optiq also allows front-ends other than SQL/JDBC.
+Calcite also allows front-ends other than SQL/JDBC.
 For example, you can
 execute queries in <a href="https://github.com/julianhyde/linq4j">linq4j</a>:

 ```java